 - Omnichannel support

-Your eCommerce platform should let you deliver a consistent shopping experience across customers' devices, whether they prefer a PC, phone, or tablet.
-For example, keep the same items inside the customer's virtual shopping cart even if they switch from a desktop computer to a smartphone.
+Your eCommerce platform should let you deliver a consistent shopping experience across customers' devices, whether they prefer a PC, phone or tablet.
+For example, keep the same items inside the customer's virtual shopping basket even if they switch from a desktop computer to a smartphone.

 - Reporting and analytics

 To be successful, you've got to measure your results.
-Look for an eCommerce solution that offers features for tracking sales, analyzing conversion rates, and so on.
+Look for an eCommerce solution that offers features for tracking sales, analysing conversion rates and so on.

-Forty-four percent of buyers are likely to become repeat customers if their experience is personalized.
-An eCommerce platform should be able to deliver targeted content to customers that personalizes their shopping experience from start to finish.
+Forty-four per cent of buyers are likely to become repeat customers if their experience is personalised.
+An eCommerce platform should be able to deliver targeted content to customers that personalises their shopping experience from start to finish.

 - Instance purchase